dynatrace-wwse/enablement-business-observability/lab-guide/content/07_bizevents_business_flow/01_bizevents_business_flow/index.md

 ![Flow Step 1](../../../assets/images/06_bizevents_business_flow_config_step1.png)

-After picking `astroshop.placeorder.success`, the `Place Order` step shoud look like this below:
+After picking `astroshop.placeorder.success`, the `Place Order` step should look like this below:

 ![Flow Step 1](../../../assets/images/06_bizevents_business_flow_config_step1_b.png)

 5. For Flow Step 2, click the `Place Order` step.
-Select the + button on the bottom .
+Select the + button on the bottom.
 This will add a new step under the `Place Order` step.
 Use the following:

 Name: